abbasaa/abbasaa.github.io/content/(Kinda) Dirt-bagging for a Month.md

 ---
-title: (Kinda) Dirtbagging for a Month
+title: (Kinda) Dirt-bagging for a Month
 draft: false
 tags:
   - climbing